FirebaseExtended/emberfire/docs/migration/1XX-to-2XX.md

 | 2.x.x | 1.x.x |

 Consult the Firebase [web / Node.js migration guide](https://firebase.google.com/support/guides/firebase-web)
-for details on how to upgrade to the Firebase `3.x.x` SDK.
+for more details on what has changed in the Firebase `3.x.x` SDK.

 ## New configuration format